-This page lists first steps you can take after installing eZ Platform.
+This page lists first steps you can take after installing Ibexa Platform.
 These are most common actions you may need to take in a new installation.

-To go through a full tutorial that leads from a clean installation to creating a full site, see Building a bicycle route tracker in eZ Platform.
+To go through a full tutorial that leads from a clean installation to creating a full site, see Building a bicycle route tracker in Ibexa Platform.

 Create a Content Type¶

-2. Select Admin Panel and go to Content Types.
+2. Select Admin and go to Content Types.